jupyterlab/frontends-team-compass/docs/surveys/2020-jupyterlab-survey.md

     - Don’t have the budget for more scalable environment/ cloud services.
     - Haven’t divided longer notebooks into multiple, modular notebooks.
     - Not persisting the outputs of a notebook.
-    - ML training jobs take too long.
+    - Machine learning training jobs take too long.
     - Can't call code/ modules from other notebooks.
-    - Managing Spark dependencies (Java) and connections.
+    - Difficulty managing Spark dependencies (Java).

     For each of the items above, specify:
     - Not a problem for me.